ChrisHyungchulKim/Quiz-Management-System/Tests.md

   8. User selects whether they are a teacher or student from dropdown menu.
   9. User selects the "Submit" button.

-  Expected Result: Application adds new user account if username is unique and loads their main menu automatically.
+  Expected Result: Application adds new user account in file* if username is unique and loads their main menu automatically.

   Test Status: Passed.